vandresen/DatabaseManager/README.md

 Database Manager is released under the GPLv3 or higher license.

 ## Contribution
-You can contribute to the enhancement of Database Transfer either by providing bug fixes or enhancements to the Database Transfer source code following the usual Github Fork-Pull Request process.
+You can contribute to the enhancement of Database Manager either by providing bug fixes or enhancements to the Database Manager source code following the usual Github Fork-Pull Request process.

 ## Building the software